EDreams ODIGEO: New tech hubs

 eDreams ODIGEO announced the launch of two new tech hubs in Porto and Milan in the first quarter of 2020.
 The company hired 100 employees between the two offices in Portugal and Italy, including front and back-end engineers, and iOS and Android developers.
-This tech force works across eDreams ODIGEO's 261 websites worldwide and alongside its product and developers teams based respectively in Barcelona and Madrid.
+This tech force works across eDreams ODIGEO's 261 websites worldwide and alongside its product and developers' teams based respectively in Barcelona and Madrid.

 AI-powered industry insights

-In October 2020, eDreams ODIGEO launched a new data insights service to help tourism organisations and local governments understand travel trends and consumer habits.
-The service is available on a subscription basis depending on the data requested. eDreams ODIGEO’s data is used by tourist boards and policy makers to support their tourism strategy and boost national economies.
-The data are also used to target audiences and regain market share especially, in the post pandemic era.
+In October 2020, eDreams ODIGEO launched a new data insights service to help tourism organizations and local governments understand travel trends and consumer habits.
+The service is available on a subscription basis depending on the data requested. eDreams ODIGEO’s data is used by tourist boards and policymakers to support their tourism strategy and boost national economies.
+The data is also used to target audiences and regain market share, especially in the postpandemic era.

 Annual studies and reports

 Best airlines in the world

 eDreams ODIGEO produces an annual classification of the best airlines in the world for its eDreams brand.
 The airline ranking is based on data collected from bookings and customer surveys on over 650 airlines.

 In 2021, eDreams ODIGEO updated its methodology to include more components relevant to the COVID-19 pandemic.
-The new classification rated airlines based on refund viability, flight cancellations, ticket flexibility, customer experience and COVID-19 safety measures.
+The new classification rated airlines based on refund viability, flight cancellations, ticket flexibility, customer experience, and COVID-19 safety measures.
 In 2021, Qatar Airways was named the best airline in the world by eDreams.

 Best airports in the world

 From 2010 to 2019, eDreams ODIGEO published an annual study of the best and worst airports in the world.
-Airports were rated on their overall appeal as well as for their waiting areas, shopping facilities and restaurants.
+Airports were rated for their overall appeal as well as for their waiting areas, shopping facilities, and restaurants.
 A score out of 5 was given to each airport to form the ranking of best and worst airports in the world.

 In 2019, eDreams only published the best airports in the world ranking, without publishing the worst airports in the world.

 COVID-19 travel trends report

-eDreams ODIGEO uses booking data to predict the next years’ travel trends.
+eDreams ODIGEO uses booking data to predict the next year’s travel trends.
 In 2020, it used data from 17 million customers to reveal the most booked destinations for the following year.
-In 2021, Lisbon was the most booked destination for European travellers.
+In 2021, Lisbon was the most booked destination for European travelers.

-The COVID-19 pandemic in 2020-2021 saw a shift in Europeans favouring short-haul flights over long-haul flights as travel remained uncertain.
+The COVID-19 pandemic in 2020-2021 saw a shift in Europeans favoring short-haul flights over long-haul flights as travel remained uncertain.
 During the pandemic, customers booked their flights and holidays less in advance than in other years.
-In the summer of 2020, 33% of travellers booked their flights 0–5 days before departure, compared to 2019 when the most popular time period to book travel was 31 days in advance.
+In the summer of 2020, 33% of travelers booked their flights 0–5 days before departure, compared to 2019 when the most popular time period to book travel was 31 days in advance.